hairymnstr/drash/README.md

     make -j5

 Most of the code in the demo main function is setting up the Stdin file to be in non-canonical mode which means the code gets every keypress including backspace and cursor keys.
 If you're using this code in an embedded system that has a hardware UART then you're probably already in non-canonical mode.

+# Option parsing

+The project makes use of an external reentrant option parsing library [optparse](https://github.com/skeeto/optparse) which is small and simple and means you can safely have multiple instances of DRASH running in separate RTOS threads in the same program for example.
+Optparse is separately licensed in an even more permissive license and is directly compiled into the executable when used.